Office of Research

 |Agency Type||Minimum Rate|

 JULY 1, 2013

 |Business and Industry||

 The University has one on-campus institutional agreement for research, and others will be negotiated as warranted.
-The Tripartite Cooperative Agreement between the U.S. Geological Survey (USGS), the Tennessee Wildlife Resources Agency (TWRA), and Tennessee Technological University (TTU) provides funds for the operation of the Cooperative Fishery Research Unit.
+The Tripartite Cooperative Agreement between the U.S. Geological Survey (USGS), the Tennessee Wildlife Resources Agency (TWRA), and Tennessee Technological University (Tech) provides funds for the operation of the Cooperative Fishery Research Unit.
 Under this tripartite agreement, Tennessee Tech is obligated to share in the cost of research conducted through the Unit.
 No indirect costs are charged against the annual base support funds provided by USGS and TWRA for the Unit.
 Research projects funded by USGS, TWRA, and other state agencies and administered through the Unit must have an indirect cost rate of 15% of total direct costs, including equipment.

 Projects funded by a federal agency other than USGS and processed through the Unit will be charged full indirect costs of 42% of modified total direct costs.

 An amount equal to the indirect costs received by the University is reallocated from the University's General Fund the second fiscal year following collection (i.e., 2004-2005 indirect costs received will be reallocated in 2006-2007) and is distributed as follows: